 It’s important to consider the future value of the property from the very beginning when purchasing.
 A major factor in determining the value of a property is the suburb in which you choose to purchase.

 There are some key factors that will indicate whether a suburb is likely to experience growth in the future.
 Use the below checklist to help you decide which suburb to begin your search for your next investment property purchase.

 If the suburb you are looking to buy in is already running hot, with property prices in the upper range of what the market expects, take a moment to consider whether it is the right time to buy in that location.

 Ask yourself, if I sell this house in the coming years, is it going to give me good value for money?

-Ask yourself, if we sell this house in the coming years, is it going to give us value for money?
-If you are looking to purchase in an area with an overheated property market, the chances are the value of the home may not increase as much as a property in a nearby suburb might.
-If houses in an area are at a price peak, it may be seven to 10 years before they experience any further growth.
+If you are looking to purchase in an area with an overly competitive property market, the chances are the value of the home may not increase as much as a property in a nearby suburb might.
+If houses in an area are at a price peak, it may be 7-10 years before they experience any further growth.

 The result is a cascade effect of growth in property prices that ripples through surrounding suburbs and can deliver the savvy buyer a good return in years to come.
 It means you avoid paying an inflated price in a boom suburb but enjoy all the amenity of living nearby.